bjucps/cps360/examples/drivers/README.md

 article [Writing device drivers in Linux: A brief tutorial](http://freesoftwaremagazine.com/articles/drivers_linux/) by Xavier Calbet, along with additional driver examples from Dr. S.

-These examples have been tested on Ubuntu 18.04.
+These examples have been tested on Ubuntu 18.04 and 20.04.

 ## Building